 FTTP broadband, while not as common as FTTC, is available from numerous providers including:

-Hyperoptic runs its own FTTP network which offers speeds up to 1Gb, though slower (and cheaper) speeds are also available.
-Coverage is fairly limited in comparison to other providers, but it is excellent value for money if you can get it.
-It's currently available mainly in larger towns and cities, and is often installed in new build blocks of flats.
+Hyperoptic runs its own full fibre network which offers speeds up to 1Gb, though slower (and cheaper) speeds are also available.
+Coverage is fairly limited in comparison to other providers, but it's excellent value for money if you can get it.
+Hyperoptic currently serves larger towns and cities and is often installed in new-build flats.